justrashad/server_db_app/README.md

 - **Delete Server**: Remove servers from the list individually, with confirmation prompts to ensure deliberate actions.
 - **Mass Delete Servers**: Select multiple servers and delete them simultaneously, with a confirmation prompt to prevent mistakes.
 - **File Upload**: Upload CSV files to bulk import server data into MongoDB.
 The application handles the parsing and insertion of data, ensuring a seamless import process.
+- **Verify Import**: Verify that the CSV file data has been successfully imported into MongoDB.
 - **Search**: Quickly find servers by system name or IP address using the search functionality.
 - **Responsive Design**: The frontend is built with React, ensuring a responsive and dynamic user experience.